telerik/reporting-docs/getting-started/first-steps-designing.md

 ---
-title: Designing a Report First Steps Guide
+title: Designing a Report Guide
 page_title: Designing a Report First Steps Guide
 description: "Get up and running with the designing process of Telerik Reporting and learn how to create a report, connect it to data, set its header and footer, add some styling, and export the report to PDF."
 slug: telerikreporting/getting-started/first-steps
 tags: telerik, reporting, first, steps, guide, design, a, report
 published: True
-position: 0
+position: 1
 ---

 # Designing a Report First Steps Guide